nuccinc/distributed-computing/README.md

 focusing on something like [Folding@home](https://foldingathome.org/), which can take advantage of that.
 Also, Rosetta@home is not currently supporting ARM-based workloads.

-That being said, from the current word on the street, Folding@home is having trouble with distributing COVID-19 workloads at the moment, which is why NUCC has chosen Rosetta@home for the COVID-19 research in particular.
+The current issue with Folding@home is that the number of servers sending data back is causing a DDOS on their systems as they are receiving the folded results.
+As a result of this, the work units aren't finishing, and no work can be handed out.
+They have engaged several companies to help, but this is the primary reason for NUCC choosing to work with Rosetta@home for the COVID-19 research in particular, as they are handing out 100% COVID-19-specific work units immediately and efficiently.

 NUCC will have additional projects in the future with [Folding@home](https://foldingathome.org/) and [GPUGRID](https://gpugrid.net/), and we will continue to update this page with instructions on how to connect to those particular projects.